For Authors

 Article types

+The JAE publishes research papers, such as empirical studies, theoretical analyses, policy analyses, and comparative studies.
+The journal also publishes scholarly commentaries (Debates and Election Notes) and book reviews, which must be relevant to African elections.
+Election Notes and book reviews are generally commissioned.
+Research papers and Debate papers can be freely submitted by anyone.
 All articles must focus on topics related to African elections, such as democratic transitions, electoral systems, political institutions, governance structures, and the role of civil society.
-Submissions that pass an initial screening for technical quality and scope enter the peer-review process.
 Articles must be original work that has not been published before and is not under consideration with another publishing outlet.

 RESEARCH PAPERS